 Firstly, according to a wealth of scientific research over the last 60 years on homosexuality, bisexuality and transgenderism, summarised nicely on www.scienceoflgbt.com, homosexuality is not a predetermined sexual orientation, nor is heterosexuality.

 As such, the question of there being a “cure” is misplaced.
 Some individuals transition, some do not.
-Some are supported through counselling in their transition, some are not.
+Some might seek counselling and support in their transition – whichever direction they may be moving in – from family, friends or indeed, from a therapist.
 There is no magic pill or drug to take.
-Forced or pressurised conversion is, of course, abominable.
-There is however psychological support for those who themselves desire to transition and have the will to do so – whatever their reasons be.
+Forced or pressurised conversion is, of course, heinous and should be shunned and rooted out.
 That gay individuals can and do shift from a homosexual to a bisexual/heterosexual orientation, in the same way that some heterosexual individuals transition to a homosexual orientation, however, is scientific fact.
-That many LGBTQ activists find this an uncomfortable reality, and seek to white-wash these individuals as never having been truly gay – many of whom may have had gay relationships for decades, and who, as in the case of Nicolosi’s study, regarded themselves as “exclusively homosexual” – is irrelevant.
+That many LGBTQ activists find this an uncomfortable reality, and seek to white-wash these individuals as never having been truly gay – many of whom may have had gay relationships for decades, and who regarded themselves as “exclusively homosexual” – is irrelevant.